RidwanAz/Darey.io_Devops_Project/Shell_scripting/Shell.md

 - Python script
 - Javascript

+In this project, we will be focusing on shell scripting.

 ### What Is Shell Scripting
-Shell scripting is the process of writing and executing a series of commands in a shell, which is a command-line interface to an operating system.
+Shell scripting is the process of writing and executing a series of instructions in a shell to automate tasks.
 A shell script is essentially a script or program written in a shell language, such as Bash, sh, zsh, or PowerShell ?

-### What Is a Shebang or Hashbang (#!/bin/bash)
+**What Is a Shebang or Hashbang (#!/bin/bash)**
 At the beginning of a script, is a ***shebang or hashbang***.
 It is a special notation used in Unix-like operating systems, to specify the interpreter that should be used to execute the script.
 In this case, #!/bin/bash specifically indicates that the Bash shell should be used to interpret and execute the script.

  The #! (pronounced as "shebang" or "hashbang"): This character sequence tells the operating system that what follows is the path to the interpreter that should be used to execute the script.